-Combining

-Financial

-Statements

-and

-Schedules
+Combining Financial Statements and Schedules This page intentionally left blank.

 General Fund

 The General Fund accounts for all and reports financial resources received and used for services traditionally provided by a county government and not required to be accounted for in other funds.